elderferro/elderferro/readme.md

 - 👋 Hi, I’m @elderferro
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning  postgres/sql e etl
+- 🌱 Knowledge in SQL, ETL, Python, Dashboards.
-- 📫 How to reach me  eldersferro@outlook.com
+- 📫 How to reach me  eldersferro@outlook.com or elders.ferro@gmail.com

 <!---
 elderferro/elderferro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.